LonamiWebs/Telethon/client/doc/concepts/errors.rst

 Telethon will only ever raise :class:`RpcError` when the result to a :term:`RPC` is an error.
 If the error is raised, you know it comes from Telegram.
-Consequently, when using :term:`Raw API`, if a :class:`RpcError` occurs, it is never a bug in the library.
+Consequently, when using :term:`Raw API` directly, if a :class:`RpcError` occurs, it is *extremely unlikely* to be a bug in the library.
+When :class:`RpcError`\ s are raised using the :term:`Raw API`, Telegram is the one that decided an error should occur.

 :term:`RPC error` consist of an integer :attr:`~RpcError.code` and a string :attr:`~RpcError.name`.
 The :attr:`RpcError.code` is roughly the same as `HTTP status codes <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status>`_.